 We don’t take measurements at Darko.Audio.
 That puts us on the subjective side of the objective-subjective reviewer divide.
 For the careless opinion maker working under subjective conditions,“I like this” – and its cousin “highly recommended” – double down on the subjectivity to talk loud but say nothing.
 That a reviewer likes a piece of gear tells us not as much as the reasons why s/he likes it.

-For a more illustrative take on the impotency of the “I like this” approach, readers should click to the Schiit Gungnir DAC review intro whose intro, set in London 1866, finds Sir George Seymour, Admiral of the Royal Navy fleet, bringing news to Queen Victoria of the newly-discovered lime as a possible alternative to the lemon for preventing scurvy among his fleet.
+For a more illustrative take on the impotence of the “I like this” approach, readers should click to the Schiit Gungnir DAC review whose intro, set in London 1866, finds Sir George Seymour, Admiral of the Royal Navy fleet, bringing news to Queen Victoria of the newly-discovered lime as a possible alternative to the lemon for preventing scurvy among his fleet.
 He is instantly admonished by Her Majesty for lazily relying on “I like this” in a failed attempt to communicate the lime’s appearance, form, texture and taste.

 Adding another ‘Inception’ layer, any historian attempting to dis/prove my late 19th-Century tale would find himself trying to view the past but from inside the colour of the present.
 The more thorough his/her research, the less coloured the interpretation.

 Similarly, as our tale of Seymour and his lime illustrates, a subjective reviewer doesn’t have to double down on subjectivity.
 S/he can strive for objectivity within the confines of subjectivity.
 For yours truly, that means seeing my review work as not only telling a story but describing sound quality.